wloodar/gatsby-lamp-manufacturer/README.md

 # Gatbsy Website - ELCO Lampy Ceramiczne

-This repo is my website realization for Polish classical lamps manufacturer.
+This repo is code of my website realization for Polish classical lamps manufacturer.
+This was supposed to be clean and not too sophisticated website with details about the manufacturer and the work being done by him.

 ## Working website